Torann/homestead/readme.md

     sites:
         -
-            map: your-site.test
+            map: your-site.local
             to: /home/vagrant/code/web
             type: "apache"
             xhgui: 'true'

 If the site already exists, make sure to run `vagrant provision` after updating your configuration.

 To profile a web request, add `xhgui=on` as a query parameter to a request.
 XHGui will automatically attach a cookie to the response so that subsequent requests do not need the query string value.
-You may view your application profile results by browsing to `http://your-site.test/xhgui`.
+You may view your application profile results by browsing to `http://your-site.local/xhgui`.

 To profile a CLI request using XHGui, prefix the command with `XHGUI=on`: